untopo/work-time-tracker/README.md

 ## Key Workflows
 1. Select a rate and start a live call.
 2. End the call and automatically save duration + earnings.
+3. Add manual calls with flexible date, time, and duration inputs when needed.
-3. Review totals in stats and call log filters.
+4. Review totals in stats, achievements, and call log filters.
-4. Export JSON backup regularly from Settings.
+5. Export backups or import JSON / CSV call logs from Settings.

 ## Screenshots
 ### Dashboard